mngugi/Python_Collections-/README.md

 print(location)

 ```
-The code you posted is trying to use the phonenumbers library from the libphonenumber library.
+This code is trying to use the phonenumbers library from the libphonenumber library.
 This library provides functionality for parsing, formatting, and validating international phone numbers.

 In this code, the phonenumbers.parse method is used to parse the phone number string number and store the resulting phonenumber object in the phnumber variable.
 Then the geocoder.description_for_number method is used to get a human-readable description of the geographic area that the phone number belongs to, and it returns the location in English.